gabrielvieira04/compassuol-project3/README.md

 # Project UOLkut

 Welcome !
-This is the second project carried out within the CompassUOL Scholarship Program.
-The project is a prototype of a social network.
+This is the third project carried out within the CompassUOL Scholarship Program.
+The project is a prototype of a social network with a mock API made with JSON-SERVER

-**Developers:**
+**Developer:**

 - Gabriel Vieira
-- Luiz Pedro
-- Samuel Alcantara
-- Vitor Menezes

 ## Tecnologies Used